 You’ve completed a peptide cycle.
 Now what?
 How long should you wait before starting again?
-Taking proper breaks between cycles is crucial for safety, receptor sensitivity, and long-term results.
+Taking proper breaks between cycles is crucial for safety, receptor sensitivity, and long-term results in any research setting.

 Most peptide protocols recommend breaks equal to or longer than your cycle length.
 This means an 8-week cycle needs an 8-12 week break.
 Let’s explore the science behind these recommendations.